Jon Clark - Vocals, Acoustic Guitar, Banjo, Lap Steel, Harmonica, Trumpet

 Inspired by this movement, Jon started to write songs and jotted them down in a spiral bound notebook.
 Many of these songs lay dormant for years, tucked away in life's closet of accumulated stuff, until a shuffle of cards brought them back to the top.
 In the past few years, Jon is back writing songs, playing guitar, and singing about people places and things that he has skidded into.

-Gordon Clark - Acoustic guitar, Electric guitar, Slide guitar
+Gordon Clark - Acoustic guitar, Electric guitar, Slide guitar, Trombone

-Gordon, son of Jon Clark, is a multi-talented musician and an integral part of the "One Long Skid" project.
+Gordon, son of Jon Clark, is a multi-talented musician and an integral part of the "One Long Skid" projects.
 His guitar playing is a vital element for the making of all the OLS albums and their live performances.
 Gordon has been the guitar/vocal front man for "The Stoolz" and "Bear Pickens", as well as trombone player and horn section leader for "Bearquarium" from Burlington, Vermont.
-He has the ability to see the big musical picture, and "lets those notes go for a ride".
+He is a founding member of the band "Terrapin Tuesday", based in Easthampton, Massachusetts.
+Gordon has the ability to see the big musical picture, and "lets those notes go for a ride".

 Jack "Thor" Nalanthor - Bass